 - To look beyond social media channels

 All businesses are selective of the information they share on social media, meaning there is little to no transparency.
-Competitor analysis helps go a little deeper than just following their social media handles and analyzing their activity.
+Social media competitor analysis helps go a little deeper than just following their social media handles and analyzing their activity.

 Social media platforms are a great tool to find out how your competitors interact with their customers and the kind of content they post to keep their audience engaged.
 Still, social media cannot obtain insight into their marketing plan as the content is biased.